- Military Life Cycle

 The Individuals with Disabilities Education Act

-On the IDEA site, you can gather information and resources to help further guide you through special education programs, especially grant-funded free public education for children through age 21, as well as early intervention services for toddlers and infants through age 2.
+On the IDEA site, you can gather information and resources to help further guide you through special education programs, especially grant-funded free public education for students through age 21, as well as early intervention services for toddlers and infants through age 2.

 Plus, you can search for specific toolkits or explore an IDEA-based resource library stored within an easily accessible online database at the IDEAs That Work website.

-The Office of Special Education and Rehabilitative Services Blog has stories and insights from other families with special needs who have perhaps experienced struggles and successes similar to your family’s.
+The Office of Special Education and Rehabilitative Services Blog has stories and insights from other families with special needs who have perhaps experienced struggles and successes similar to yours.
 The blog also features interviews by industry specialists and policymakers and is a must-read for any caregiver of individuals with special needs.

-In May 2017, OSEP updated A Transition Guide to Postsecondary Education and Employment for Students and Youth with Disabilities, which helps children with special needs and their families prepare themselves for life after high school.
+In May 2017, OSEP updated A Transition Guide to Postsecondary Education and Employment for Students and Youth With Disabilities, which helps children with special needs and their families prepare for life after high school.
 In this guide, you can find transition-specific planning and services, as well as potential education and employment options for your child.